Jump to Main Content

 The mission of the iMentorship Program is to support students in the iSchool’s Bachelor of Science in Informatics and Master of Science in Information Management (MSIM) programs as they pursue their professional dreams by enabling each student to work closely, one-on-one, with an information professional who can provide insight, guidance and support, and can help the student jumpstart a professional network.

-The program runs each year from January through May.
+The program runs each year from October through April.

 iSTAMP offers mentorship opportunities for students in the iSchool’s Master of Library & Information Science (MLIS) program.

-iMentorship Overview
+iMentorship overview

 The mentor’s role is to help their student navigate choices surrounding their career direction and plans.
 The student is responsible for defining and articulating what they hope to achieve from mentorship, and mentors facilitate activities, connections and discussions, as best they can, that align with the student’s goals.
 There are no mandatory activities; each pair is able to create a unique program.

-Become a Mentor
+Become a mentor

 What is the time commitment?

-The time commitment is approximately 10 hours for 1:1 meetings between January and May.
+The time commitment is approximately 10 hours for 1:1 meetings between October and April.
 The expectation is that pairs will meet every other week for about an hour but this may vary based on the student’s goals.
 For example, some pairs may decide to meet monthly and use the other monthly meeting to introduce the student to someone in the mentor’s network.
 There may also be times, perhaps if the student has an important interview coming up, when a pair will opt to meet weekly for a period of time.
 Mentors may also need to spend time outside of the 1:1 meetings for activities such as reviewing a resume or business plan.

 Who will I be mentoring?